+On the one hand, we implemented the editor tool described in the previous section.
+In its current state, the editor allows for ER modeling and an automated transformation of all mentioned concepts.
 By means of these results, it is shown that the given algorithms are implementable and are capable of performing a transformation of ER models into relational models.
-We have also conducted a preliminary evaluation regarding the correctness of the transformation by testing the editor with a predefined set of ER models containing different combinations of modeling elements.
+Using this editor, we also conducted a preliminary evaluation regarding the correctness of the transformation by testing the editor with a predefined set of ER models containing different combinations of modeling elements.
 The evaluation was successful as the editor correctly transformed all supported concepts.
-A more comprehensive evaluation will be part of our future work.
-To enable a broader evaluation and application of the editor, we made it available open source [31].
+To enable a broader evaluation and application of the editor, we made it available open source [35].